 Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS) is a subset of PANS.
 Unlike PANS, in which the trigger is not easily identified, diagnosis of PANDAS requires association with a streptococcal infection.

-According to the PANDAS Network, a non-profit organization aimed at addressing PANDAS, at least one in 200 children is impacted by these two neuroimmune disorders.
+According to Dr. Susan Swede, Chief Investigator at the NIMH, at least one in 200 children is impacted by PANS.
 Based on findings published in the American Academy of Child and Adolescent Psychiatry and estimates from the National Institute of Mental Health (NIMH), there are up to 4.6 million children in the United States who are affected by Pediatric Autoimmune Neurological Disorders.
 However, many children are frequently diagnosed with Tourette’s, OCD, generalized anxiety disorder, depression, bipolar, oppositional defiant disorder, mood disorder, conduct disorder, anorexia, autism, and even childhood schizophrenia despite the fact they could be successfully treated with full restoration of their mental health.

 How are neuroimmune disorders treated?